 I do not drop students.
 Students are responsible for their own withdrawal from this course.
-If you fail to withdraw and you are not doing the work, you will probably receive a grade of F. The last day to withdraw from this class is Monday, July 31.
+If you fail to withdraw and you are not doing the work, you will probably receive a grade of F. The last date to withdraw from the 1st 5-week session is June 30.
+The last date to withdraw from the 10-week session is July 29.
+The last date to withdraw for the 2nd 5-week session is August 1.